ayoub-vaziri/CRCBiomarkers/README.md

 - **Codes/DataProcessing** contains the necessary code for preprocessing the initial dataset.
 1. Run *mergeDatasets.R* to merge the five microarray datasets (GSE10950, GSE25070, GSE41328, GSE74602, and GSE142279) based on their common genes.
 2. Run *batchCorrection.R* to correct batch effects in merged datasets.
-3. Run *trainTestSplit.R* to split merged datasets into training and testing datasets.
+3. Run *trainTestSplit.R* to split merged datasets into training and validation datasets.

 - **Codes/KeyGenes** includes the required code for identifying key genes.
 4. Run *differentialExpressionAnalysis.R* to identify differentially expressed genes (DEGs) on the training dataset.